← Back to ResourcesBreed Guides

 Calgary matching reality:

-- Working-line Aussie in suburban condo = guaranteed surrender within 1–2 years
+• Working-line Aussie in suburban condo equals guaranteed surrender within 1 to 2 years.

-- Show-line Aussie with active family + 90 min daily exercise + agility class = excellent fit
+• Show-line Aussie with active family plus 90 min daily exercise plus agility class equals excellent fit.

-- Aussie mix with calmer breed parent = often best first-Aussie choice
+• Aussie mix with calmer breed parent is often the best first-Aussie choice.

-ASK YOUR RESCUE about line ancestry + observed drive level before committing.
+Ask your rescue about line ancestry and observed drive level before committing.

 Why do Aussies end up in Calgary rescues?